strisen/project-2/README.md

 * **tweet.get('search/tweets', {q: ...}, function (err, data, res) {...}**

 The code above from the Twitter API Client allows me to run a search through the Twitter Search API for tweets meeting my query parameters.

+## Future Improvements

+* To further optimise for Twitter API Rate Limits
+* To improve on the search parameters to reduce false positives

 ## Acknowledgments